CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M02-HOL-Managed-Environments.md

    particular license is required in order to use the resources.
 While an unmanaged environment will allow users to interact with resources freely, a managed environment prevents them from doing so if they do not have the correct license for the respective areas.

     a.
 In Limit Sharing, choose **Exclude sharing with security group**s.
 Once this is enabled, you can restrict the users the app gets shared to.
-You can exclude certain groups, or, as you will next, limit the number of users the app can be shared to.

     b.
 Select the **Limit individuals…** checkbox and set the limit number to **3**.